simply-TOOBASED/ctf-writeups/2018/CSAW CTF 2018 Finals/Web/NekoCat/README.md

 ![Imgur](https://i.imgur.com/gOfFJsJ.png)

 With our newly created post, we have obtained the value of `SECRET_KEY` as `superdupersecretflagonkey`.
 We can now sign our own cookies and do on RCE to get our flag.
-To generate the cookie, we will use this code (note the `username` is the username of the admin that we are logged in as):
+To generate the cookie, we will use this code (note the `username` is the username of the admin that we are logged in as, although it really doesn't matter):

 ```python
 import os